whimsy-lang/whim-z/README.md

 /loop

 for i in item   // creates an iterator from item, and i contains the next value /for

-for _ in 5
-  // loop 5 times
-/for

 // a semicolon is an explicit empty statement for grammar ambiguities